All this money pouring into infrastructure should be a boon for high-speed rail, right? Not so fast.

 American efforts, on the other hand, can’t get off the ground.

-In June a version of the infrastructure bill actually had an HSR clause — $25 billion that could have jump-started a whole bunch of projects.
+In June a version of the infrastructure bill actually had an high-speed rail clause — $25 billion that could have jump-started a whole bunch of projects.
 But it didn’t survive the congressional back-and-forth.

-HSR’s struggles in Washington are encapsulated by the announcement from the president, who boldly said that in just 25 years more than three-quarters of Americans would have access to bullet trains.
+High-speed rail’s struggles in Washington are encapsulated by the announcement from the president, who boldly said that in just 25 years more than three-quarters of Americans would have access to bullet trains.
 Unfortunately, that president was Barack Obama, and he said it in 2011.

 So what’s behind the stall-outs?
 On Capitol Hill, the automobile, airplane and oil lobbies have pushed hard against the bullet, since shifting people to rail directly drains their customer base.
 And there are social and economic factors beyond Congress.

-While the U.S. was buttressing its highways and airlines for the last 75 years, “Europe and Asia never abandoned passenger rail,” Mark Smith, who runs the popular “The Man In Seat Sixty-One” blog, noted in an email.
-So when high-speed came along, “they didn’t have to survive as a stand-alone end-to-end route and did not have to attract all their business from a standing start.
+While the United States was buttressing its highways and airlines for the last 75 years, “Europe and Asia never abandoned passenger rail,” Mark Smith, who runs the popular “The Man In Seat Sixty-One” blog, said in an email.
+So when high-speed rail came along, “they didn’t have to survive as a stand-alone end-to-end route and did not have to attract all their business from a standing start.
 High-speed trains just replaced classic trains on the same routes with an existing clientele.”

-Then there’s America’s greater decentralization — both in government oversight, creating a mess of approvals, and residential trends.
+Then there’s America’s greater decentralization, both in government oversight — creating a mess of approvals — and residential trends.

 “The reason high-speed rail is such a delusion is that Americans just don’t live close enough to downtown cores — we’re too dispersed,” said Mitchell Moss, director of the Rudin Center for Transportation Policy & Management at New York University.
 “It’s getting to the station that’s the problem.”

-Randall O’Toole, of the libertarian Cato Institute, has offered some of the most sharply worded arguments for abandoning HSR.
+Randal O’Toole, of the libertarian Cato Institute, has offered some of the most sharply worded arguments for abandoning high-speed rail.
 It’s “like wanting to be the world leader in electric typewriters, rotary telephones, or steam locomotives,” he wrote in April.
-He cites a lack of useful freight on the tracks and the relative cost-efficiency of airplanes, though supporters point out HSR co-exists alongside sophisticated air travel in China and Western Europe.
+He cites a lack of useful freight on the tracks and the relative cost-efficiency of airplanes, though supporters point out high-speed rail co-exists alongside sophisticated air travel in China and Western Europe.

-An increasing number of congresspeople are getting behind HSR.
-Seth Moulton (D-Mass.), one of its biggest advocates on Capitol Hill (he worked on the Texas project before he ran for office), this summer rallied 71 House members to sign a letter calling for more funding.
+An increasing number in Congress are getting behind high-speed rail.
+Seth Moulton (D-Mass.), one of its biggest advocates on Capitol Hill — having worked on the Texas project before he ran for office — this summer rallied 71 House members to sign a letter calling for more funding.

-But all of these members are Democrats; perhaps because of its greentech implications, high-speed rail is often partisan.
+But all of these members are Democrats; perhaps because of its green-tech implications, high-speed rail is often partisan.

 Some voter interest might be waning too, especially after the California project’s very public derailments.
-It’s hard to imagine a worse HSR poster child: Approved by voters in 2008 at a cost of $33 billion, the LA-SF bullet had lofty hopes.
-Part of the route was scheduled to open last year.
-But thanks to major missteps and overruns, it could now cost triple that and likely won’t launch until the 2030s.
-There has even been talk in the state Assembly that the route shouldn’t be high speed, which is like opening an In-N-Out and announcing you’ll only serve salad.
+It’s hard to imagine a worse high-speed rail poster child.

+Approved by voters in 2008 at a cost of $33 billion, the Los Angeles-San Francisco bullet had lofty hopes.
+Part of the route was scheduled to open last year, but thanks to major missteps and overruns, it could now cost triple that and probably won’t launch until the 2030s.
+There has even been talk in the state Assembly that the route shouldn’t be high speed.

-Still, there are reasons to believe HSR momentum is building.
-Supporters say the underlying logic of high-speed rail is not only sound but getting sounder in the age of climate activism.
+Still, there are reasons to believe high-speed rail momentum is building.
+Supporters say the underlying logic of high-speed rail is getting stronger in the age of climate activism.

 “High-speed rail promotes sustainable development with walkable downtown and urban communities that young people all over want,” Moulton said in an interview.
 “Single-occupancy vehicles promote the opposite.”

-He noted consumer interest is strong enough even private financiers want in — “not something you see with highways,” he said dryly.
+He noted consumer interest is strong enough that even private financiers want in — “not something you see with highways,” he said.

-The billionaire investor Wes Edens has been among those prioritizing HSR, via his company Brightline.
-The rare private-train firm, which runs a traditional line from Miami to West Palm Beach, is set to open a faster (120 m.p.h.) route from West Palm to Orlando next year and is seeking permissions and land leases 90 miles west to Tampa.
-The company also has Brightline West; it seeks to connect Las Vegas to the commuter lines of Rancho Cucamonga 50 miles east of Los Angeles by high-speed-rail, a Bally’s-Beverly Hills union of capitalist convenience.
+The billionaire investor Wes Edens has been among those prioritizing high-speed rail via his company Brightline.
+The rare private-train firm, which runs a traditional line from Miami to West Palm Beach, is set to open a faster, 120 mph route from West Palm to Orlando next year and is seeking permissions and land leases 90 miles west to Tampa.
+The company also has Brightline West; it seeks to connect Las Vegas to the commuter lines of Rancho Cucamonga 50 miles east of Los Angeles by high-speed rail.

 “New kinds of projects always have naysayers until you hit the inflection point of opening,” Brightline chief executive Michael Reininger told The Post Wednesday.
 “The fastest ways to change perception is to get people the experience.”